Revisiting the Jones eigenproblem in fluid-structure interaction: The fluid-structure interaction problem

 \subsection{Some notation}

-We begin by fixing notation for the remainder of this paper.
+We begin by fixing the notation for the remainder of this paper.
 For vectors in $\rrr^n$, the operation $\a\cdot\b$ is the standard dot product with induced norm $\|\cdot\|$.
 For second-order tensors $\bsigma,\,\btau$ in $\rrr^{n\times n}$, the double dot product is the usual Frobenius inner product for matrices

 This inner product induces the usual Frobenius norm.
-For differential operators, $\nabla$ denotes the usual gradient operator acting of either a scalar field or a vector field.
+For differential operators, $\nabla$ denotes the usual gradient operator {acting on} either a scalar field or a vector field.
 The divergence operator ``\div'' of a vector field reduces to the trace of its gradient.
 The operator ``\bfdiv'' acting on tensors stands for the usual divergence operator applied to each row of the tensors.
+The curl operator $\curl$ of a vector field is defined as usual in the 3D case.
+For vector fields $\u$ in 2D, $\curl\,\u$ reduces to a vector that only points out of the plane.
 The deviatoric part of a tensor of $\btau$ is $\btau^{\deviator} := \btau - \frac{1}{n}\tr(\btau)\ii$, where $\ii$ is the identity matrix of $n\times n$ entries.
 If $\btau, \bsigma$ are second-order tensors whose entries are $L^2(\Omega)$ functions on a bounded domain $\Omega$, we define We observe that